 pyinstaller --noconfirm --log-level=WARN ^ --onefile --nowindow ^ --add-data="README;." ^ --add-data="image1.png;img" ^ --add-binary="libfoo.so;lib" ^ --hidden-import=secret1 ^ --hidden-import=secret2 ^ --icon=..\MLNMFLCN.ICO ^ myscript.spec

 Running PyInstaller from Python code¶

-If you want to run PyInstaller from within Python code use the
+If you want to run PyInstaller from Python code, you can use the

 Running PyInstaller with Python optimizations¶